subsquid/docs/docs/apeworx.md

    This query retrieves 1.6M events emitted over 100k block in about 17 minutes.

 :::warning
-At the moment, all Subsquid Network gateways are updated only once every several thousands of blocks.
+At the moment, all Subsquid Network datasets are updated only once every several thousands of blocks.
 The current dataset height can be retrieved with `get_network_height()`:
 ```python
 from ape_subsquid import get_network_height